More Than Just a Literacy Platform

 In their 1969 article, “The Graded Word List: Quick Gauge of Reading Ability,” La Pray and Ross explain, “The graded word list has two uses: 1) to determine a reading level; 2) to detect errors in word analysis.
 One can use the test information to group students for corrective practice or to select appropriate reading materials for those students.
 The list is remarkably accurate when used for these purposes.”

-In addition, one of the unique and useful features of the SDQA is that it indicates how well the child is reading words at each grade level (for example: independent, instructional or frustration level) and thus it can help guide selection of material for reading practice.
+In addition, one of the unique and useful features of the SDQA is that it indicates how well the child is reading words at each grade level (for example independent, instructional, or frustration level) and thus, it can help guide the selection of material for reading practice.
 SDQA confirms that reading is not “all or none.”

-The SDQA is good for its intended purpose: as a first-step screening procedure.
-It is not a substitute for a comprehensive reading assessment, which should be done by a qualified professional.
-While the SDQA can raise a “red flag” and it may hint at what is causing the child’s difficulty, it cannot fully explain what is causing the child’s reading problems.
+The SDQA is good for its intended purpose: as a first-step screening procedure for reading grade level.
+However, it is not a substitute for a comprehensive dyslexia evaluation or reading assessment, which should be done by a qualified professional.
+Moreover, while the SDQA can raise a “red flag,” and it may hint at what is causing the child’s difficulty, it cannot fully explain what is causing the child’s reading problems.
+These limitations can leave parents with more questions than answers.

-With its combination of the extensively-researched results of the SDQA with the results of the Z Screener (a test made up of simple nonsense syllables), The Lexercise Screener is a powerful and tested online tool that allows the parent, teacher and/or pediatrician to determine if the child needs a comprehensive evaluation.
-It’s convenient, fast and free.
+With its combination of the extensively-researched results of the SDQA with the results of the Z Screener (a test made up of simple nonsense syllables), The Lexercise Screener is a powerful and tested online tool that allows the parent, teacher, and/or pediatrician to determine if the child needs a comprehensive reading or dyslexia evaluation.
+It’s a convenient, fast, and free dyslexia test designed to provide more in-depth insights than the SDQA alone.

 Click to try The Lexercise Screener now.
-If you would like a referral to a qualified professional or if you have questions about dyslexia or language-learning disorders, give me a call at 1-919-747-4557 or e-mail firstname.lastname@example.org.
+If you have questions about dyslexia or language-learning disorders, we invite you to schedule a free consultation or contact us here online for more information.

 Sandie is a speech-language pathologist with more than 30 years of experience in the private practice sector.
 She is Visiting Assistant Professor of Communication Sciences & Disorders at University of North Carolina Greensboro, and founder/owner of the Language & Learning Clinic, PLLC, a private practice in Elkin, NC, and Greensboro, NC, specializing in communication disorders, including disorders of reading and written language.